JamesTiberiusKirk/go_ssr_template/site/page/README.md

 However, the whole point of this is that it can be built up as much or as little by the dev using this template.

 ## Removal instruction
-Wanna get rid of this neuro-diverging code?
+Wanna get rid of this neurodivergent code?
 I don't blame you, just follow the following.
 - Remove the inclusion of the framework in the frame templates.
 - Remove the following folders:
   - framework